nhanb/webmaker2000/README.md

   even when they do, sqlite is [fast][3], especially now that SSDs are the norm.

-What we gain is a massively simplified unidirectional state management system, and we get autosave for free on every single action.
-We also get all of the benefits of using sqlite as an application file format - off the top of my
-head: atomic writes, easy atomic schema changes, powerful data modelling & querying capabilities.
+What we gain is a massively simplified unidirectional state management system, and we get **autosave** for free on every single action.
+We also get all of the benefits of using sqlite as an application file format, chief among them being **persistent undo/redo**, but also atomic writes, easy atomic schema changes, powerful data modelling & querying capabilities.

 Remaining puzzles for PoC: